Shlomit Mintz

 Who I Work With

-• Adults and young adults navigating stress, anxiety, grief, identity, or life transitions
+• Individuals of all ages navigating stress, anxiety, grief, identity, or life transitions

-• Parents seeking support in understanding and connecting with their children
+• Parents and families looking for guidance in understanding and connecting with each other

 Background and Experience

-I bring over a decade of experience as a psychologist in Israel, where I supported children, adolescents, adults, and parents across educational and clinical settings.
-My work included providing psychotherapy, counselling, psychological assessments, and parent guidance in schools, therapeutic centres, and private practice.
+I bring 14 years of experience as a psychologist providing psychotherapy, counselling, and guidance in schools, therapeutic centres, and private practice.

-Since moving to New Zealand, I’ve continued to offer counselling and bring a culturally sensitive, inclusive approach to my work.
-I understand the complexities of adapting to new environments and navigating identity, belonging, and change.
+Since moving to New Zealand, I’ve continued to offer therapy with a culturally sensitive, inclusive approach, understanding the complexities of adapting to new environments and navigating identity, belonging, and change.

 FAQs